ethereum-optimism/design-docs/security/fma-fjord.md

 - **Mitigations:** Unit and end-to-end testing, extensive evaluation of the cost function showing far better robustness in minimizing estimation error compared to what has been used pre-Fjord.

 - **Detection:** Dashboards would quickly reveal if we are charging too little and alerts should fire if we are no longer recovering revenue from L1 data posting.
 L1 fee parameters are tuned to maintain a 5% margin above expected cost.
-If we are charging too much then we’ll observe revenue recovery well above this margin, and could even here reports from users/dApp operators.
+If we are charging too much then we’ll observe revenue recovery well above this margin, and could even hear reports from users/dApp operators.
 Chains such as Base have alerts set to fire If we are charging too little and revenue recovery goes below 0.

 - **Recovery Path(s)**: Fjord preserves the ability to adjust fee recovery margin via fee scalar and blob fee scalars should we be under or over charging